CubeEngine/Announcer/README.md

 Installation
 =============

-- Just put the Anouncer.jar into you plugins folder
+- Just put the Announcer.jar into you plugins folder
 - create you messages as *.txt files in the specific folders
 - restart/reload your server
 - The configuration file will be auto-generated on the first start.